 It is highly recommended to always use LWM2M with one of the security mechanisms described in this section.
 However, there are few scenarios and use cases where security is provided by lower layers.
 For example LWM2M devices in a controlled environment behind a gateway, or, tests focussing first on other functions before performing end-to-end tests including security.

 This security profile is also useful to support SMS triggering when all other exchanges run over UDP Channel.

-SMS Secured Packet Structure mode
+SMS Secured mode

-The Secured Packet Structure is based on [3GPP TS 31 115]/[ETSI TS 102 225]] which is defining secured packets for different transport mechanisms.
-The solution was originally designed for securing packet structures for UICC based applications, however, for LWM2M it is suitable for securing the SMS payload exchanged between client and server.

-The SMS Secured Packet Structure mode specified in this section MUST be supported when the SMS binding is used.
+The SMS Secured mode specified in this section MUST be supported when the SMS binding is used.